 Can this business support the income that I want to make?
 Some businesses have natural ceilings that are hard to get past.
 If you’re looking to make $1 million per year, opening a small restaurant franchise like a smoothie shop or a Subway probably isn’t the answer.
 With businesses like those, you end up making $50,000-$100,000 per year and end up working full time to get it.
 You need to make sure that your business can support the type of income that you’re hoping to create.
 In order to figure this out, simply consider how many customers you can reasonably service and what each is customer worth to you per year.

 What happens if I’m successful?
 When setting up your business, you need to come up with a plan for success.
 What happens if demand for your business’s product or service is much greater than you thought it would be?
 Would you be able to meet that demand?
 If your business is solely reliant on a particular skill that you use to offer a service or build a product, your business is going to hit a ceiling in revenue growth when you run out of time.
 When you’re first starting up your business, you need to start thinking about how you’re going to grow your business beyond yourself, what roles you might need to hire for, what equipment you might need, and generally, what your business looks like when it’s much larger than it is now.

-If you evaluate your list of business ideas against the six questions above, you’ll quickly end up with a much shorter list of ideas to choose from and hopefully be able to narrow down on a single idea.
+If you evaluate your list of business ideas against the seven questions above, you’ll quickly end up with a much shorter list of ideas to choose from and hopefully be able to narrow down on a single idea.